ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 }
 ~~~

-5. The Client then verifies the signature for each key commitment and
+5. The client then verifies the signature for each key commitment and
    stores the list of commitments to the current scope.
-The Client
+The client
    SHOULD NOT cache the commitments beyond the current scope, as new
    commitments should be fetched for each independent issuance and
    redemption request.
-The Client SHOULD verify the ``inclusion_proofs``
+The client SHOULD verify the ``inclusion_proofs``
    to confirm that the key commitment has been submitted to a trusted
    registry.
-Once the Client receives the ``ciphersuite`` for the
+Once the client receives the ``ciphersuite`` for the
-   Server, it should implement all Privacy Pass API functions (as
+   server, it should implement all Privacy Pass API functions (as
    detailed in {{draft-davidson-pp-protocol}}) using this ciphersuite.

 # Privacy Pass Issuance {#issuance}